 In a transaction scheme, we have a block of data referred to as a transaction, that determines the amount of coins transferred from one user address (source) to another user address (target) and it is accompanied by an authentication token (signature) of the sending user.
 Since the sending user is represented through the source address in the transaction, the signature is checked for validity with respect to the source account.
 Combining linkable ring signatures and a transaction scheme, we have a linkable ring signature based transaction scheme (LRS-TS), where the message signed is the transaction which consists of: A ring of addresses (LRS public keys) and their associated coins (out of which one of the addresses is the source account), and one or more target addresses.
 The authentication token of the transaction is a linkable ring signature on the transaction (as message), with the ring of addresses as the ring, and the secret authentication key of the source address as the the signing key of the linkable ring signature scheme.
-To prevent leakage of the source address it is assumed that each address in the ring of addresses have the same amount of associated coins.
-This assumption can be relaxed with the use of confidential transactions [50] where an account's associated amount is hidden using commitments.
+To prevent leakage of the source address it is assumed that each address in the ring of addresses have the same amount of associated coins4.

-Definition 4.1.
-A Linkable Ring Signature (LRS) transaction scheme $\Pi{LRS}$ consists of the PPT algorithms (Setup, OTKGen, TagGen, Spend, Vf) which are defined as follows:
+Definition 2 A Linkable Ring Signature (LRS) transaction scheme Π{LRS} consists of the PPT algorithms (Setup, OTKGen, TagGen, Spend, Vf) which are defined as follows:

-$pp \leftarrow \mathsf{Setup}(1^{\lambda})$ : The setup algorithm outputs the public parameter pp.
+$pp \leftarrow \mathsf{Setup}(1^{\lambda})$: outputs the public parameter pp.

-$(pk, sk) \leftarrow \mathsf{OTKGen}(pp)$ : The one-time key generation algorithm outputs a public-secret key-pair (pk, sk).
+$(pk, sk) \leftarrow \mathsf{OTKGen}(pp)$: The one-time key generation algorithm outputs a public-secret key-pair (pk, sk).

-$tag \leftarrow \mathsf{TagGen}(sk)$ : The tag-generation algorithm takes as input a secret key sk.
+$\underline{tag \leftarrow \mathsf{TagGen}(sk)}$: The tag-generation algorithm takes as input a secret key sk.
 It outputs a tag tag.